fmetivier/OpenPattern/README.md

 OpenPattern comes with an sqlite3 ```measurements.db``` database.
 This base contains a set of standard French and Italian sizes.

-By default OpenPattern assumes that this file resides in the *same directory* as your scripts.
-This is the simplest way to start rapidly.
-Yet you can place it anywhere and tell OpenPattern where to search for it (see the doc for more informations).

 ## Example <a class="anchor" id="example"></a>